-For 2022-2023, tuition for the whole year and fall mandatory fees (as well as rent, if any, billed for fall residence hall or affiliated housing) must be paid in full before LL.M. students will be permitted to register for the fall semester.
+For 2023-2024, tuition for the whole year and fall mandatory fees (as well as rent, if any, due for fall residence hall or affiliated housing) must be paid in full before LL.M. students will be permitted to register for the fall semester.
 LL.M. students will also be responsible for spring mandatory fees and their spring semester residence hall fee or monthly Harvard University Housing rent when it is billed.
 S.J.D. students are billed by semester.

 After the initial account notice, students will receive periodic emails when charges, credits, or payments are posted to their account.
 No account notices will be sent if the student's account has a zero balance and there is no activity for the applicable period.
 It is the student's responsibility to pay any outstanding balances by the due date and to keep their account current.
-No diploma will be awarded to any student with an outstanding balance on their bill.
+No diploma will be awarded to any student who has failed to pay all student account charges by the date specially established for graduating students.